Admissions Policy 2019-20

 In Year Admissions

-For in year admissions, parents/carers must apply to the school on the In Year Admission Application Form.
+For in year admissions, parents/carers must apply utilising the In Year Admission Application Form through the local authority in year admission procedure.

 Applications will be considered in accordance with above oversubscription criteria.
 In the event that it is not possible to offer a place the child will be added to the waiting list and the appeals procedures described above will apply.